 Regional Comprehensive Economic Partnership

-About The Regional Comprehensive Economic Partnership (RCEP)
+About the Regional Comprehensive Economic Partnership Agreement (RCEP)

 It is a modern and comprehensive free trade agreement covering trade in goods, trade in services, investment, economic and technical cooperation, and creates new rules for electronic commerce, intellectual property, government procurement, competition, and small and medium sized enterprises.

-On 15 November 2020, Ministers from 15 countries signed the Agreement.
-In November 2019, India indicated it had several issues preventing it from joining RCEP and has since indicated it is not in a position to sign the Agreement: Joint Leaders' Statement on the Regional Comprehensive Economic Partnership (RCEP).
+India indicated in November 2019 that there were several issues preventing it from joining RCEP and has since confirmed it is not in a position to sign the Agreement: Joint Leaders' Statement on the Regional Comprehensive Economic Partnership (RCEP).